Rights group demands probe into Sri Lanka police shooting

 Sri Lankans have endured months of shortages of essentials such as food, cooking gas, fuel and medicine, lining up for hours to buy the limited stocks available.
 Fuel prices have risen several times in recent months, resulting in sharp increases in transport costs and prices of other goods.
 There was another round of increases earlier this week.

-Western Diplomats and U.N. officials voiced concern over the shooting and called for for an independent investigation while urging the right to peaceful protest be safeguarded.
+Western Diplomats and U.N. officials voiced concern over Tuesday’s shooting and called for for an independent investigation while urging the right to peaceful protest be safeguarded.

 Mahinda Rajapaksa has said the constitution will be changed to clip presidential powers and empower Parliament.
 The prime minister said the power shift is a quick step that can be taken to politically stabilize the country and help talks with the International Monetary Fund over an economic recovery plan.